 |Home|||||Bio|||||Recent Works|||||CV|||||Galleries|||||Events|||||Blog|||||Mailing List|||||Contact|

-The 'x' is a symbol that carries a lot of baggage.
+The 'x' is a signal that carries a lot of baggage.
 It is strong, simple, jagged.
 It marks the spot and cancels it out at the same time.
 The ‘Xes’ also create a grid on which I can construct the non-figurative imagery, which is at the centre of my work.
-In some recent paintings there is an emergence of layers forming networks of mesh or fiber, rather than the flat ‘X’ plane.
-The mesh, in turn, suggests the organic and/or cellular.
-It depicts the universe within – both spiritual/emotional, and corporeal.